Yanqing0327/Yanqing0327/README.md

 I’m a first-year Ph.D. student at UC Santa Cruz, advised by Prof. Cihang Xie.
 My research lies at the intersection of **multimodal learning**, **vision-language pretraining**, and **vision foundation models**.

-I'm particularly interested in building **vision-centric models** that serve as general-purpose backbones for downstream tasks.
+I'm particularly interested in building **vision-centric models** that can serve as general-purpose backbones in multimodal learning systems.
 I believe vision encoders should not only understand images, but also **interface naturally with language**, enabling broader reasoning and interaction across modalities.

 ### 🔬 Currently exploring: